Jordan withdraws tax bill after angry protests

 He said the legislation would be sent back by parliament to the government once a new cabinet is formed, with that process expected to take several days.

-Although a majority of deputies said they would vote against it, protesters still staged repeated night-time demonstrations after breaking the Ramadan fast to demand the bill be withdrawn altogether.
+Although a majority of deputies said they would vote against it, protesters still staged repeated night-time demonstrations after breaking the Ramazan fast to demand the bill be withdrawn altogether.

 "Prices are constantly rising on all products: food, cars, housing and telecommunications ...
-We do not work for ourselves anymore, but to pay the state," unemployed protestor Suhaib Rabaibai told AFP Wednesday.
+We do not work for ourselves anymore, but to pay the state," unemployed protester Suhaib Rabaibai told AFP on Wednesday.

 Jordan, a key US ally, has largely avoided the unrest witnessed by other countries in the region since the Arab Spring revolts broke out in 2011, although protests did flare late that year after the government cut fuel subsidies.
 The latest protests started last week when unions called for nationwide demonstrations.